 By all available measures, the remuneration of university Principals is commensurate with this level of responsibility.
 For example, it is very closely comparable to that of the heads of other large charities (source: Third Sector).
 At the same time, Principals’ pay remains far below the remuneration packages of chief executives of FTSE 100 companies, whose median earnings are 16 times higher (source for FTSE 100 figure: pwc).

 The average pay of Scotland’s Principals is consistently slightly lower than that of other Vice-Chancellors across the UK, despite the leading performance of the Scottish higher education sector by many key measures.
-None of the 20 highest earning UK Vice-Chancellors work in Scotland.

 Internationally, heads of comparable higher education institutions can receive much higher remuneration packages.
 For example, compared to Scotland, the median head of institution’s earnings are 56 per cent higher in South Africa and 47 per cent higher in Australia (Source: UCEA; 2014 figures).